"Give a Piece a Chance." — Books. Blog. Pie Classes. And a Pinch of Activism.

 Their blueberry pie is pictured in the State Auditor’s PIE program segment.
 Their pie flavors change daily, but it’s always homemade, and they have excellent coffee to go with it.
 While you’re in Eldon, make sure to stop by the American Gothic House to pose for a photo.

-After the film came out, they opened a brick and mortar location in Grimes, and not currently at farmers markets.
+JoAnn Beeman started her business after winning a contest for the musical “Waitress.”
+They started at farmers markets but they now have a brick and mortar location in Grimes.
 They specialize in mini pies with flavors that change monthly.
 Their lemon chess pie is a favorite.
 Online ordering available.

 Laura Bru is still busy baking in her “pie mobile” every August at the National Balloon Classic in Indianola, Iowa.
 You can also find her at the Cedar Falls Farmers Market on Saturdays from May to October.
 She pops up at many other locations and events, which she posts on Facebook.

-Sign up to get a free pie delivered.
+If you live in Des Moines, Iowa, you can sign up to get a free pie delivered at Thanksgiving.
 Better yet donate a pie.
 Better still, create your own free pie giveaway in your community.
 Contact Kaylee Williams for more info.

 Free Thanksgiving dinner on Thanksgiving Day.
 Dine-in, carry-out, or delivery available.
 Or during the rest of the year enjoy an Italian meal.